 The objectives include the following aspects for the 3GPP management system to support cloud native:

-WT-1: Specify the term “NF deployment” and clarify the relationship between “NF Deployment” and “VNF” as currently used in 3GPP specifications.
+WT-1: Specify the concept and terminology of “NF deployment”, and clarify the relationship between “NF Deployment” and “VNF” as currently used in 3GPP specifications.

-WT-2: Specify the use cases, requirements and solution/procedures using non ETSI NFV MANO ( e.g. Kubernetes based ) for LCM of NF Deployment, and potential updates to existing ones using ETSI NFV MANO.
+WT-2: Specify the use cases, requirements and high-level solution/procedures using non ETSI NFV MANO for LCM of NF Deployment, and potential updates to existing ones using ETSI NFV MANO.

-WT-3: Specify requirements for 3GPP management system to support usage of declarative descriptor in NF Deployments and updates to 3GPP NR NRM and 5G core NRM to enable above requirements.
+WT-3: Specify eenhancements for LCM of NF Deployment instance using the deployment management reference point based on declarative descriptor options.

-WT-4: Specify enhancements related to CM, PM, FM and policy management to support cloud native in 3GPP.
+WT-4: Specify eenhancements related to OAM for NF deployments.

 NOTE: The above WTs shall be updated based on the TR 28.869 conclusions.